Battle of Danubyu

-The Battle of Danubyu was a battle between the British Empire and the Konbaung Dynasty as part of the First Anglo-Burmese War.
+The Battle of Danubyu took place between the British Empire and the Konbaung Dynasty as part of the First Anglo-Burmese War.

 Prelude

 After the defeat of the Burmese army in the Battle of Yangon (1824), Maha Bandula retreated the Burmese army back to his rear base at Danubyu, a small town not far from Yangon, in the Irrawaddy delta.
 Having lost experienced men in Yangon, the Burmese forces now numbered about 10,000, of mixed quality, including some of the king's best soldiers but also many untrained and barely armed conscripts.
 The stockade itself stretched 1 mi along the riverbank, and was made up of solid teak beams no less than 15 ft high.

 The British force consisted of 4,000 men including a cavalry force from the Governor General's Bodyguard supported by a flotilla of gunboats.
 800 men were European troops from the British Army's 47th and 98th Regiments and the Madras European Regiment.